tanerius/Unreal-cpp-boilerplate/README.md

 ## Who is this for

-Anyone who is interesting in building games with UE5, specifically those in C++, and would like to learn more about Unreal’s Gameplay Framework.
-This post walks through the core classes you will use from the Gameplay Framework and explains their use, how they get instantiated by the engine and how to access each of those classes from other parts of your game code.
+Anyone interested in building games with UE5, specifically those in C++, and would like to learn more about Unreal’s Gameplay Framework.
+This post walks through the core classes you will use from the Gameplay Framework and explains their use, how they get instantiated by the engine, and how to access each of those classes from other parts of your game code.
 Most of the information presented applies to Blueprint as well.

 If you are looking to get started with Unreal Engine 5, check out my earlier guide.
 I have another guide specific to Virtual Reality for beginners for those looking to educate themselves on the specifics of VR in Unreal Engine 5.

 ## Gameplay Framework Classes

 When building games in Unreal Engine 5 you will find a lot of boilerplate is already done for you.
 There are a handful of classes you will be using a lot in making games in C++ or Blueprint for that matter.
-I will walk through each of the classes, some neat features they hold and how to reference them from other places in your code.
-Most information in this guide applies to Blueprint all the same, although I use C++ snippets and some functions may not be exposed to Blueprint and therefor only relevant to C++ users.
+I will walk through each of the classes, some neat features they hold, and how to reference them from other places in your code.
+Most information in this guide applies to Blueprint all the same, although I use C++ snippets and some functions may not be exposed to Blueprint and therefore only relevant to C++ users.

 ## Actor

 Perhaps the most used class in your game.
-Actor is the base for any object in your level including players, AI enemies, doors, walls, and gameplay objects.
-Actors are built-up using ActorComponents (see next section) like StaticMeshComponent, CharacterMovementComponent, ParticleComponent and tons more.
+An Actor is the base for any object in your level including players, AI enemies, doors, walls, and gameplay objects.
+Actors are built up using ActorComponents (see next section) like StaticMeshComponent, CharacterMovementComponent, ParticleComponent, and tons more.
 Even classes like GameMode (see below) are Actors (even though a GameMode does not have a ‘real’ position in the world).
 Let’s talk about a few things you need to know about Actors.

 Actor is the class you can network replicate (for multiplayer) and is easily done by calling SetReplicates(true) in your constructor.
-There is a lot that comes into play when dealing with effective networking in Actors, so I will not be able cover that in this blog.
+There is a lot that comes into play when dealing with effective networking in Actors, so I will not be able to cover that in this blog.

 Actors support the concept receiving of damage out of the box.
 Damage can be applied directly to the Actor using MyActor->TakeDamage(…) or via UGameplayStatics::ApplyDamage(…) note there are variations available for PointDamage (eg. hitscan weapons) and RadialDamage for things like explosions.
 There is a great intro to [Damage in UE5!](https://www.unrealengine.com/en-US/blog/damage-in-UE5) on the official Unreal Engine site.